Ronan-H/md5/overview.md

 MATCHES? -- YES --
 ```

-As shown, my implementation produces the correct hash for all 9 test files.
+As shown, the implementation produces the correct hash for all 9 test files.
 It also produces the correct hash for the test cases provided in the RFC, but I wanted my own test cases to test the boundaries of the different padding lengths.

 The *EXPECTED* hash value for each test case was found by running the ```md5sum``` command (included in most "Unix-like" operating systems) for all files in the *test_input/* directory, like so: ```md5sum test_input/*```, which produces the following output: